rcurty/qualdata-training/README.md

-# Handling and Sharing Qualitative Data Responsibly and Effectively
+# Handling and Sharing Qualitative Interview Data Responsibly and Effectively

 This website aims to help researchers better and more ethically manage and share qualitative data from human subjects research.